easylist/easylist.github.io/content/pages/01_main.rst

 --------

 If you should encounter unwanted items or problems with the EasyList filter lists you should report the issues in the `EasyList Forums <https://forums.lanik.us/>`_.
-No registration is required.
 This will allow members to assist you in resolving problems and will notify the authors that the filter lists should be updated, a change that will rectify the issue for all users.
 You can also request assistance by `e-mailing the EasyList authors directly <mailto:easylist.subscription@gmail.com>`_.

 Problems with other filter lists should be reported to their respective authors.